 On the road home I got a call saying that they had already started the surgery as Chip needed it immediately.
 I was very nervous, but later the same evening they called and said it was successful.
 Over the course of the next few days, they would call each morning giving me an update on Chip's condition, and I was happy to hear he was doing better.
 I picked him up a few days after his surgery.
 He was wearing a cone, but was happy to be home and seemed much more comfortable.

-Chip was put in his own separate room, which I slept in, away from his sister, Nilla, who had apparently rejected him (she attacked him, a common thing for cats to do to other cats that are sick.)
+Chip was put in a separate room, which I slept in, away from his sister, Nilla, who had rejected him (she attacked him, a common thing for cats to do to other cats that are sick.)
 Moving Chip to a private room also served as a great way to prevent him from jumping and being overly active while recuperating.

 Several times each day, Chip received liquid medicine through a syringe (as he would refuse pills.)
-He also received canned food in order to keep him urinating.
-Chip had always had problems drinking water -- the whole concept of water had always been confusing to him (he's a really dumb, but lovable cat.)
+He also received canned food to keep him urinating.
+Chip had always had problems drinking water -- the whole concept of water had always been confusing to him (he was a bit dumb, but a lovable cat.)
 Because of this, he always has to eat canned or ground up food.

-After a week, Chip got to have to cone removed and over time he healed up and had been doing well since.
-Nilla eventually forgave him for being sick and now they live together again.
+After a week, Chip got to have to cone removed, and over time he healed up and had been doing well since.
 About once each year, Chip will get a urinary tract infection, but treatment for his is much easier as he now has a wide, short urethra.
-On these days he gets a supplement as well as extra water in his food and then he's fine.
+On these days he gets a supplement as well as extra water in his food, and then he's fine.